 Based on cohorts of children with special educational needs, the prevalence of fragile X syndrome (FXS) is estimated to be 1 in 4,000 in males, and 1 in 8,000 in females.

 The largest proportion of industry-sponsored drugs in active clinical development for FXS are in Phase II.
-Therapies in active clinical development for FXS focus on targets such as cannabinoid-1/cannabinoid-2 receptor, phosphodiesterase 4, GABA receptors, GABA-A receptor, insulin-like growth factor-1 receptor, GABA-B receptor, NMDA glutamate receptor, and potassium channels.
+Therapies in active clinical development for FXS focus on targets such as cannabinoid-1/cannabinoid-2 receptor, phosphodiesterase 4, GABA receptors, insulin-like growth factor-1 receptor, NMDA glutamate receptor, and potassium channels.
 The majority of these pipeline drugs are administered via the oral route.

-The overall likelihood of approval of a Phase I neurodevelopmental disorders asset is 2.9%, and the average probability a drug advances from Phase III is 20%.
-Drugs, on average, take 12.6 years from Phase I to approval, compared to 10.1 years in the overall neurology space.
+The only high-impact upcoming event for drugs in the FXS space is topline Phase III trial results for Zygel.
+The overall likelihood of approval of a Phase I neurodevelopmental disorders asset is 2.6%, and the average probability a drug advances from Phase III is 18.2%.
+Drugs, on average, take 12.6 years from Phase I to approval, compared to 10.2 years in the overall neurology space.

 The US has a substantial lead in the number of FXS clinical trials globally.
 France leads the major European markets, while Israel has the top spot in Asia.

 Clinical trial activity in the FXS space is dominated by completed trials.
-Roche has the highest number of completed clinical trials for FXS, with ten trials.
+Roche has the highest number of completed clinical trials for FXS, with 10 trials.

 6 KEY TAKEAWAYS